-Investments Measured at Net Asset Value - These investments consist of interests in three different private placement alternative investment hedge funds that are valued at NAV provided by the administrators of the funds.
+Investments Measured at Net Asset Value - These investments consist of interests in four different private placement alternative investment hedge funds that are valued at NAV provided by the administrators of the funds.
 These investments are not valued and traded in an active market and NAV is based on the value of the Foundation's capital accounts, which consist of the Foundation's capital contributions and withdrawals and an allocation of net income or loss from the underlying investment activity of the funds.

 Real Assets - These investments are public investment vehicles valued using the NAV provided by the administrator of the fund.
 NAV is based on the value of the underlying assets owned by the fund, minus its liabilities, and then divided by the number of shares outstanding.
-NAV is a quoted price in an active market.
+NAV is determined by using a market approach.

-Cash Equivalents - These investments are generally short-term money market funds valued using \$1 for the unit value.
+Money market funds - These investments are generally short-term money market funds valued using \$1 for the unit value.
 The custodian establishes the market and quotes the price, on a daily basis, that is available to market participants.
 This valuation method is a market approach.
 As such, these money market funds are classified within Level 2 of the valuation hierarchy.